CosmoLike/cocoa/Cocoa/external_modules/code/README.md

 ## Adding additional patches to the default CAMB/CLASS <a name="appendix_new_camb_class_patches"></a>

-Adding additional patches to the default CAMB/CLASS is fairly straighforward.
+Adding additional patches to the default CAMB/CLASS is pretty straightforward.
 Here, we assume the users want to add a patch to modify CAMB (the modified class case is similar).

 **Step :one::** Copy and save the new patch files to `cocoa_installation_libraries/camb_changes`.